 The Trading Standards service also responded to the development of a type of business activity.
-This new type of trade is the "Cash for Clothes" retail sector, where businesses through the use of shop premises and also mobile vans, purchase quantities of old clothes for cash from consumers.
+This new type of trade is the "Cash for Clothes" retail sector, where businesses using shop premises and mobile vans, purchase quantities of old clothes for cash from consumers.
 As part of ensuring the legality of all such trade activity, our Weights and Measures Inspectors visited and tested the weighing equipment used in each of the premises where clothes are being bought for cash.